yutanoma/research-website-template/README.md

 # research-website-template

 This is a React + Next.js template meant for research websites.
+See a [demo of the template here](https://tovacinni.github.io/research-website-template/).
+My own [personal website](https://tovacinni.github.io) is also built with the same template.

 In practice it could probably be used by anyone.